Split - Dubrovnik

 Ferries to Croatia

-The Split Dubrovnik ferry typically departs from Split at around 15:10.
+The first Split Dubrovnik ferry typically departs from Split at around 08:00.
+The last ferry usually departs at 15:10.

-Split Dubrovnik Ferry sail durations on this ferry route can take around 5h 29m.
-The fastest sailings are approximately 5h 10m.
-Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.
+The Split Dubrovnik ferry trip can take around 5 hours 10 minutes.
+The fastest sailings are approximately 4 hours 30 minutes.
+Sailing times can vary between ferry operators and can be impacted by weather conditions.

 Pets are currently not allowed on board the ferries from Split to Dubrovnik.